transdigiware/blockchain/howto/ibp-console-advanced-deployment.md

 ### Customizing a peer configuration
 {: #ibp-console-adv-deployment-peer-create-json}

 In addition to the peer settings that are provided in the console when you provision a peer, you have the extra option to override some of the peer settings.
 If you are familiar with Hyperledger Fabric, these settings are configured in the peer configuration `core.yaml` file when a peer is deployed.
 The {{site.data.keyword.blockchainfull_notm}} Platform console configures these fields for you using default settings and many of these fields are not exposed by the console.
-But the console also includes a panel where you can edit a `JSON` to override a set of these parameters before a peer is deployed.
+But the console also includes a panel where you can provide a `JSON` to override a set of these parameters before a peer is deployed.
+You can find the peer configuration `JSON` and an example of how to use the configuration override to customize your deployment in the sections below.

 The ability to override the peer configuration is available only in paid clusters.
 {: note}